Gilberto-Guzman2/Gilberto-Guzman2/README.md

 **AI and IT Area Instructor**
 - Leadership and creation of student communities.
 - Planning and creation of technical and professional training.

+### UNACH Institutional Relations Coordination
+**FullStack Web Developer: Node.js & Bootstrap**
+- Development of a personalized internal-use web system for the management and automation of academic mobility requests.
+- Computer equipment maintenance and technical support.

 ---